logan416ah-cloud/NYT-Archive-Pipeline/README.md

 ### Analyze articles:

-Must contain CSV files in order to filter.
+You must download files in order to use Tickler().

+Once you do, you are able to filter your available datasets.

 ```python
 from NYTickler import Tickler